marius311/cosmohome/html/user/faq.md

 *camb_boinc2docker* is multi-threaded and will use up all available cores which BOINC allows it to.
 For example, if in the BOINC computing preferences you have set "Use at most 50% CPU time" and you have a 4-core processor, the job will use two of them.

-If for whatever reason you wish to limit the number of cores used without changing the global BOINC CPU usage, you can do so by placing the following in a text in a file called `app_config.xml` in the Cosmology@Home project folder  (thanks to [Crystal Pellet](http://www.cosmologyathome.org/forum_thread.php?id=7227&nowrap=true#20300)):
+If for whatever reason you wish to limit the number of cores used without changing the global BOINC CPU usage, you can do so by placing the following text in a file called `app_config.xml` in the Cosmology@Home project folder  (thanks to [Crystal Pellet](http://www.cosmologyathome.org/forum_thread.php?id=7227&nowrap=true#20300)):

 ~~~xml
     <app_config>